JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 ### Windows and dialogs

-You can use the `Window` composable to create a regular window and the `DialogWindow` composable for the modal type that locks its parent window until the user closes the modal window:
+You can use the `Window` composable to create a regular window and the `DialogWindow` composable for a modal window that locks its parent window until the user closes the modal window:

 ```kotlin